Computer science MSc curriculum structure

 You’ll learn to:

-• Identify and analyse market opportunities
+• Identify and analyse market and entrepreneurial opportunities

 • Critically consider key operational issues